proestever/FRENKABALv1/replit.md

 - **Smart contract service correctly selects highest liquidity pair** - PulseReflection has 10 trading pairs, service now properly selects the $5,147 liquidity WPLS pair showing correct price of $0.000000005676
 - **DexScreener now only used for logos** - Price fetching primarily from smart contracts, DexScreener only provides token logos as fallback
 - **Result** - PulseReflection and all other tokens now show accurate real-time prices from highest liquidity pools

-### July 22, 2025 - Fixed Portfolio Loading Null Reference Error & Dust Token Filtering
-- **Fixed "Cannot read properties of null (reading 'length')" error** - Added null checks in both `combineWalletData` function and `TokenList` component
-- **TokenList component hardening** - Added comprehensive null checks when mapping, filtering, and accessing the tokens array
-- **Combined wallet safety** - Ensures combined wallet always has a tokens array even if all wallets fail to load
-- **Graceful error handling** - When loading portfolios, wallets that fail to load or have no tokens array are now skipped instead of crashing the app
-- **Added warning logs** - System now logs warnings when encountering wallets without tokens arrays for better debugging
-- **Portfolio stability** - Portfolios now load reliably even when some wallet data fails to fetch
-- **Dust token filtering** - Added filter to skip tokens with amounts less than 0.000001 to prevent calculation errors from broken liquidity pools
-- **Value sanity checks** - Added checks to cap any token values over $10 million to prevent astronomical values from breaking the UI

-### July 22, 2025 - Comprehensive Fix for Astronomical Value Bug
-- **Identified issue** - Wallet 0x592139a3f8cf019f628a152fc1262b8aef5b7199 had tokens with astronomical values causing portfolio crashes
-- **Multi-layer protection implemented**:
-  - **Server-side dust filtering** - Skip tokens with balances < 0.000001 in scanner-balance-service.ts
-  - **Server-side value cap** - Cap token values at $10M in routes.ts for fast-balances endpoint
-  - **Client-side portfolio cap** - Cap individual wallet totalValues at $10M when combining in utils.ts
-  - **Client-side price calculation cap** - Cap calculated values at $10M in wallet-client-service.ts for both fetchWalletDataFast and fetchWalletDataWithContractPrices
-- **Root cause** - Likely broken liquidity pools or tokens with extreme price/balance combinations
-- **Result** - Portfolios now load reliably without crashes, suspicious values are logged and capped

 ### July 22, 2025 - Implemented WPLS/DAI Pair as Foundation for All Price Calculations
 - **WPLS price foundation** - All WPLS prices now come from the WPLS/DAI pair at 0xe56043671df55de5cdf8459710433c10324de0ae